 It’s safe to say people weren’t too fussed about washing their hands after stepping out of the latrine.
 Soap did get some recognition in the latter part of the Middle Ages, though.
 In the fifteenth century, a white soap was produced, made from fern ash, unslaked lime, oil, tallow, and bean flour.[iv]

-One big problem for people trying to wash themselves was access to clean water.
-Most water came from rivers, lakes, streams, springs and wells, all of which could be contaminated either by cesspools or people disposing waste.
-Butchers, tanners and dyers all dumped their shit in watercourses.
+One big problem for people trying to wash was access to clean water.
+Most water came from rivers, lakes, streams, springs and wells, all of which could be contaminated either by cesspools or people disposing of waste.
+Butchers, tanners and dyers all dumped their waste in watercourses.
 It was the most convenient method of disposal.
+Either they didn’t understand the damage it would cause them or they didn’t care.

 Nobody during the Middle Ages had an understanding of disease and infection which comes close to ours.
 That’s not to say medieval people were ignorant, though.